Hero Bsc Leisure studies. Indigenous mensen dansen.

 English

-Leisure is all around us, from parties to music festivals, from amateur sports to urban development projects around sports stadiums, and from art to gaming and esports.
-But what's behind it?
+Are you interested in the dynamic world of leisure?
+Leisure is all around us, from neighbourhood parties to music festivals, from amateur sports to urban development projects around stadiums, and from art to gaming and esports.
+Do you want to know how to predict how people will spend their leisure time?
+Then maybe this unique programme is just your thing.

 • Interdisciplinary and intercultural study environment